 - 2 lbs of pork butt (trimmed of the fat)

-- 1 cup of orange juice (with or without pulp)
+- The juice of 3-4 large oranges or 1 cup of orange juice (with or without pulp)

 - 2 Tbs of oregano